 Kitchenette: a kitchenette is an alternative to a fully fitted kitchen, typically much smaller and without cooking appliances included.
 On campus, all accommodations with a meal plan have kitchenettes which include a kettle and microwave and are suitable for making drinks and snacks.
 You can check what else is included in our on-campus rooms online.

-Students living in moderated living areas are expected to adopt a calmer lifestyle in respect of alcohol, amplified music and sound, and the way in which they socialise within the accommodation.
+Students living in moderated living areas are expected to adopt a calmer lifestyle in respect of alcohol, amplified music and sound, and the way they socialise within the accommodation.
 They’re not monitored more closely than other accommodations as by grouping like-minded people together, students are expected to self-manage their living environment to support this choice of lifestyle.
 We do not guarantee a permanently quiet or alcohol-free environment, but there are mechanisms for addressing those who persistently fail to live in accordance with expectations.

 National Code of Assured Accommodation or The Student Accommodation Code (The SAC): these are two independent regulatory bodies that protect the rights of students to live in quality accommodation.
 They each have regulations in place that providers need to meet to qualify and all universities or independent housing providers should be accredited by one of these two bodies.